Dr. David Samuel Zapata, MD, discusses robotic heart surgery. UMMC was the first hospital to offer this procedure for advanced mitral valve disease.

-Receiving care at a top valve program with skilled and experienced physicians directly impacts your likelihood of keeping your own valve and achieving a successful outcome.
-At the University of Maryland's Heart Valve Program, you can expect:
+Receiving care from a top valve program with skilled and experienced doctors increases your chances of keeping your own valve and achieving a successful outcome.
+While many centers simply replace problematic mitral valves, at the University of Maryland we have taken a different approach that allows the bulk of our patients to keep their valves.

 • Proven Results: Our repair rates for degenerative mitral valve disease are in excess of 95 percent, while the national average is 60 percent to 70 percent.
-Learn more about valve regurgitation and valve stenosis.

 • Teamwork: Heart center specialists covering all aspects of mitral valve care meet weekly to discuss who may benefit from surgery and who will likely not.
 This helps us make the best recommendation.

 • Treatment choices: We offer minimally-invasive surgical repair that leave behind smaller incisions.
-For patients who cannot undergo traditional surgery, we offer catheter-based repairs.
-(Learn more about transcatheter mitral valve repair.)
+For patients who cannot undergo traditional surgery, we offer catheter-based repairs (learn more about transcatheter mitral valve repair.)
 When repairs are not possible, we can replace the valve with the latest artificial valve.

 Some examples of our surgical repair include: